XiSenao/vite-plugin-externals-extension/README.md

 A `Vite/Rollup` plugin which support external link.
 Inspired by Webpack.
 Support for `vite` versions including `2.x` and `3.x`, enjoy!

+> If you are interested in implementation, this [article](https://juejin.cn/post/7169534783783960613) can be used as a reference.

 ## Install

 ```bash